giantswarm/fmt/kubernetes/annotations_and_labels.md

   has this annotation.
 E.g.
   `machine-deployment.giantswarm.io/subnet=10.102.31.0/24`.
 - `machine-pool.giantswarm.io/name` - value contains a human-friendly node pool
   name set by the customer.
-It is defined in [`github.com/giantswarm/apiextensions/pkg/annotation` package](https://github.com/giantswarm/apiextensions/blob/master/pkg/annotation/nodepool.go).
+It is defined in [`github.com/giantswarm/apiextensions/pkg/annotation` package][ann-nodepool].

 ## Common Labels